About campaigns

 Step 6.

-The third sub-audience is similar to the previous two, but instead choose the “at risk” value from Predicted Lifecycle Status.
+The third sub-audience is similar to the previous two, but instead choose the “At risk” value from Predicted Lifecycle Status.

-Choose the "at risk" lifecycle status.
+Choose the "At risk" lifecycle status.

 Then update the name of the treatment group.
 In this example, it’s “AtRisk_Socks”.
 This is part of the filename that you will see in the application to which you send this sub-audience.
 For example: “Churn_HighValue_Early_AtRisk_Socks”.